ScialdoneLab/MitoHEAR/README.md

 In the same location of the sorted bam file, also the corresponding index bam file (.bai) should be present

-Belwo an example of input using the development version from GitHub.
+Below an example of input using the development version from GitHub.
 The example is based on single cell RNA seq mouse embryo data from [Lima *et al.*, Nature Metabolism, 2021 ](https://www.nature.com/articles/s42255-021-00422-7?proof=t):
 ```
 # change current_wd using your current working directory
 current_wd <- "/Users/gabriele.lubatti/Documents/test_bam/"